stoneface86/trackerboy/docs/faq.md

 CH3's frequency range is one octave lower than the pulse channels if you have a single period waveform.
 Notes in trackerboy are based on the octave range of the pulse channels.
-See Hardware Primer/Wave channel for more details.
+See [Wave channel](hardware/wave-channel.md) for more details.

 ## Troubleshooting